SashaSyl/my_portfolio/README.md

 </details>

-# 2nd Progect.
+# 2nd Project.
 State Expenditures During the War
 ## Introduction and General Description
 Ukraine is at war, and in recent years the situation has worsened, which is why budget expenditures were expected to increase, especially defense spending.<br/>
 Our goal is to determine whether defense spending has increased, its ranking among other spending categories, and its share of total expenditures.